27 May 2024

 - Acknowledge their feelings (“I see you’re a bit disappointed today…”).

-- Comment on how someone else might have felt (“Lito was happy when you gave her your toy!
+- Comment on how someone else might have felt (“Ben was happy when you gave him your toy!
 See?”).

 If despite your efforts your child continues to hit, it’s time for action